ajmeyghani/toaster/README.md

 - Update code in the `src/` folder.
 - Run the examples (gh-pages) locally: `yarn serverd`
 - Open `http://localhost:8081/gh-pages/index.dev*.html` to check the functionality.
-- Run `yarn css` to minify all the CSS files and output the `themes` folder.
-- Run `yarn build` to build both the css and js.
 - To run the e2e tests in watch mode, run `yarn server && yarn e2ew`.
 TestCafe will start testing whats served at 8080.
-The difference between 8080 and 8081 is that 8081 is for development (no caching), but 8080 has some caching so that TestCafe can work.

 ## Maintainer